-Home >> Doing Business in Taiwan >> Human Resource, Pension, and Housing in Taiwan
+Home >> HR Issues >> Human Resource, Insurance and Pension in Taiwan

 Head Hunter

-https://www.reeracoen.tw/ (specialized in Japanese-speaking workers)
+Reeracoen (specialized in Japanese-speaking workers)

-The minimum monthly wage
+The minimum salary

-The Minimum Salary for a foreign worker?
+The minimum Salary for a foreign professional worker

 Leave - Sick, Maternity, Vacation, Absence, Holidays